 Check out our workplace technology guide to learn more about how the digital world is transforming office spaces.

 Sustainability and the eco side of a business are becoming a necessity across the globe.
 And what better way to make a business more sustainable than through office design?
 An office is an ideal place to use eco-friendly materials, save energy, use renewable sources and decrease carbon footprints.
-In 2023, sustainable targets will be top place on most business strategies and combined with products being created, the workplace will be required to meet these standards.
+In 2023, sustainable targets and ESG strategies will be top place on most business strategies and combined with products being created, the workplace will be required to meet these standards.
 Here are just a few ways businesses will be implementing sustainability into 2023 office design.

 - Renewable energy e.g. solar panels